-I am an associate professor of political science at the University of Cyprus.
-I received my Ph.D. from Yale University in 2008 and was a faculty member at the University of Pittsburgh (2008-2018).
-My book and related article focus on the enforcement of democratic electoral norms: How and why does the international community respond to flawed elections, and how does this influence prospects for democratization and alternation in power?
-How do the efforts of regional organizations compare to those of the United States and the United Nations?
-The answers to these questions influence our understanding of how and where international norms are enforced, as well as the credibility of commitments to democracy within international organizations.
+I am an associate professor of political science at the University of Oklahoma.
+I received my Ph.D. from Yale University and was previously a faculty member at the University of Pittsburgh and University of Cyprus.
+My book and related article focus on the enforcement of democratic electoral norms.
+I examine how and why the international community responds to flawed elections, and how does this influence prospects for democratization in autocratic and hybrid regimes.

-In related work on elections, election monitoring and electoral integrity, I examine the unintended consequences of international election monitoring; the conditions under which elections lead to democratization; the effects of electoral manipulation on party system development; and, most recently, the consequences of electoral misconduct for civil conflict.
+In related work on elections, election monitoring and electoral integrity, I examine the unintended consequences of international election monitoring; the conditions under which elections lead to democratization in autocracies; the effects of electoral manipulation on party system development; and, more recently, the consequences of electoral misconduct for civil conflict.

 In 2015, I was awarded a Fulbright grant for research in Cyprus (January – July 2015), for a project that employs experimental methods to study how different types of interpersonal contact affect the attitudes that Greek- and Turkish-Cypriots hold about the other.
 The first article to emerge from this research employs experimental methods to explore the microfoundations of building peace in longstanding frozen conflicts.